dbochicchio/vera-OpenSprinkler/README.md

 # Use in code
 Master, Zones and Program devices implements standard switch action: *urn:upnp-org:serviceId:SwitchPower1 SetTarget*

-Master, Zones and Program devices implements standard HA action for toggle state: *urn:micasaverde-com:serviceId:HaDevice1 ToggleState*
+Master, Zones and Program devices implement standard HA action for toggle state: *urn:micasaverde-com:serviceId:HaDevice1 ToggleState*

 Zone devices implements standard dimmers action: *urn:upnp-org:serviceId:SwitchPower1 SetTarget*

 Master device has support to set Rain Delay via *urn:bochicchio-com:serviceId:OpenSprinkler1 SetRainDelay* passing *newRainDelay* (date and time in epoch format)

 # Discovery of new devices
-Starting from version 1.3, discovery of devices is done only on first run.
+Starting from version 1.3, discovery of devices is done only on the first run.
 If you want to force it again, set *Configured* to *0*.

 Discovery is automatically performed each time the plug-in version is updated.